-FOR YOUR SAFETY: This product must be installed and serviced by a contractor who is licensed and qualified in pool equipment by the jurisdiction in which the product will be installed where such state or local requirements exists.
-In the event no such state or local requirement exists, the installer or maintainer must be a professional with sufficient experience in pool equipment installation and maintenance so that all of the instructions in this manual can be followed exactly.
+FOR YOUR SAFETY - This product must be installed and serviced by a contractor who is licensed and qualified in pool equipment by the jurisdiction in which the product will be installed where such state or local requirements exist.
+The maintainer must be a professional with sufficient experience in pool equipment installation and maintenance so that all of the instructions in this manual can be followed exactly.
 Before installing this product, read and follow all warning notices and instructions that accompany this product.
 Failure to follow warning notices and instructions may result in property damage, personal injury, or death.
-Improper installation and/or operation can create carbon monoxide gas and flue gases which can cause serious injury, property damage, or death.
-For indoor installations, as an additional measure of safety, Zodiac Pool Systems, Inc. strongly recommends installation of suitable carbon monoxide detectors in the vicinity of this appliance and in any adjacent occupied spaces.
-Improper installation and/or operation will void the warranty.
+Improper installation and/or operation may void the warranty.